prathameshdaccion/k3s-kibana-logging/README.md

 ###### Command

-$ kubectl apply  -f es-master-cm.yaml \
+$ kubectl apply -f es-master-cm.yaml -f es-master-svc.yaml -f es-master-dep.yaml

--f es-master-svc.yaml \
--f es-master-dep.yaml
+The second node of the cluster we’re going to set up is the data node that is responsible for hosting the data and executing the queries (CRUD, search, aggregation).

+###### Command

+$ kubectl apply -f es-data-cm.yaml -f es-data-svc.yaml -f es-data-dep.yaml